Telecominfraproject/wlan-cloud-ucentralgw/README.md

 To build the microservice from source, please follow the instructions in [here](./BUILDING.md)

 ## Docker
-To use the CLoudSDK deployment please follow [here](https://github.com/Telecominfraproject/wlan-cloud-ucentral-deploy)
+To use the CloudSDK deployment please follow [here](https://github.com/Telecominfraproject/wlan-cloud-ucentral-deploy)

 #### Expected directory layout
 From the directory where your cloned source is, you will need to create the `certs`, `logs`, and `uploads` directories.